lragudo/queer-christian-64ba3/src/pages/index.md

           - Lorem ipsum

           - dolor sit amet
-      - question: What do the passa
+      - question: What are the passages on homosexuality in the Bible?
         answer: >-
           ## Lorem ipsum